ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 symbol_rate_min and symbol_rate_max

 you can use it to separate one speaker speaking with special speaking speed, and/or poor transcriptions.
+You will also get additional information about rate and audio length in metadata.csv.

 - if you want to remove chunks without speech, set